Resident Artist Program FAQ

 Can I use campus studios?

-Residents are expected to primarily work in their studios at the Barns studio complex except when taking or teaching a Penland class or participating in a short-term Penland program (i.e. Winter Residency).
+Residents are expected to work in their own studios at the Barns studio complex except when taking or teaching a Penland workshop or participating in a short-term Penland program (i.e. Winter Residency).
 However, use of the school’s teaching studios and equipment is a resource we do extend to residents (as well as staff and core fellows) when possible.
-Residents are encouraged to keep in mind and inquire about the following opportunities:
+Residents are encouraged to keep in mind and inquire about the following studio access opportunities:

-• Short-term use of equipment you do not have in your own studio
+• Occasional use of tools and equipment they do not have in their own studio

-• Access to equipment or facilities vital to the realization of a special project
+• Short-term access to equipment or facilities vital to the realization of a special project

 • Our teaching studios are rarely available in January and from March to November